-Meet Karoline Paarup, Designer at Shape and the person behind some of the fun artwork displayed on the walls at the office.
+Meet Karoline Paarup, Designer at Shape and the artist behind some of the fun artwork displayed in the office.
 Karoline started her career here at Shape and has moved from small projects to being in charge of her own – a role she enjoys.

 The first few months at Shape were indeed very historic.
 As most of us know, Denmark closed down due to the pandemic in the middle of March 2020, and it was just then, Karoline had her first day.

 “That was just the way it was.
 It was a little strange to meet everyone online for the first time, but it gave me time to really learn the different systems and other aspects of the job, which is good since I hadn’t worked with apps before.”

 While Karoline knew that digital design was the direction she wanted to go, she never really thought about what kind of designer she was or wanted to be before she started at Shape.

 “There are so many directions you can go with digital design.
 But when I started here, I was told that I’m especially good at the UX part – making the puzzle fit before we add colours and the whole UI part.”

 Being a designer requires a lot of creativity on a daily basis, but how do they do it?